Cockapoo Advice guide (Before you buy)

 TemperamentHappy, Outgoing, Friendly, People-oriented, Quirky, and Intelligent

-As mentioned above, the first Cockapoo resulted from accidentally mating a Cocker Spaniel and a Poodle in the 1950s.
-Intentional breeding accelerated in the 1960s to develop prize family companions and therapy dogs.
+As mentioned above, the first Cockapoo resulted from accidental mating of a Cocker Spaniel and a Poodle in the 1950s.
+Intentional breeding accelerated in the 1960s wto developa prize family companion and therapy dog.

-The Poodle and Cocker Spaniel are working dogs known for their active, intelligent, and even temperament.
-Additionally, Poodles bring the advantage of being low-shedding and are believed to be hypoallergenic.
+Both the Poodle and Cocker Spaniel are working dogs known for their even-temperament, being active and intelligent.
+Additionally, Poodles bring the advantage of being low-shedding and are believed by many to be hypoallergenic.
 This isn’t exactly accurate.

 It’s difficult to predict how this mix turns out, as most Cockapoos are first or second-generation crossbreeds.

 For more consistent traits, different groups are working to standardize this breed.
-This led to Cockapoo-specific registries such as the American Cockapoo Club and the Cockapoo Club of Great Britain (CCGB).
+This led to emergence of Cockapoo-specific registries such as the American Cockapoo Club and the Cockapoo Club of Great Britain (CCGB).

 Interesting read- Cocker Spaniel Golden Retriever Guide.